-Supported applications do not respond to input from the remote control.
+Supported applications do not respond to input from the remote control

-1. Make sure "Disable remote control infrared receiver" checkbox is not checked.

-- 2. If "Unpair" is available in the Security pane of System Preferences, another Apple Remote may be paired to the computer (pairing allows only one Apple Remote to control the computer).
+- Make sure "Disable remote control infrared receiver" check box is not checked. - 2.
+If "Unpair" is available in the Security pane of System Preferences, another Apple Remote may be paired to the computer (pairing allows only one Apple Remote to control the computer).
 To delete a pairing between the remote and the MacBook Pro, click Unpair.
-(You may have to enter your Administrator password to make changes in the Security pane.)
-For further instruction, consult Knowledge Base article 302545: Pairing your Apple Remote with your computer. - 3.
-Perform the checks above under "Apple Remote" to verify that the Apple Remote is functioning correctly, and retest. - 4.
+(You may have to enter your Administrator password to make changes in the Security preference pane.) - For further instruction, consult Knowledge Base article 302545: Pairing your Apple Remote with your computer. - Perform the checks above under "Apple Remote" to verify that the Apple Remote is functioning correctly, and then retest. - 4.
 Check that the infrared board cable is connected to the hard drive flex and infrared board. - 5.
 Verify that the infrared sensor can be seen in Apple System Profiler.
-Open Apple System Profiler and click on "USB" section.
-If you don't see it, replace the infrared board and retest. - Replace the hard drive flex and retest. - 7.
-Replace the logic board.
+Open Apple System Profiler and check to see that IR Receiver appears under the USB Bus tab in the USB device section.
+If you don't see it, replace the infrared board and retest. - Replace the hard drive flex and retest. - Replace the logic board.